 And, of course, on our final afternoon in Edinburgh we walked by a coffee shop I hadn’t seen or heard of before.
 I assume it magically opened up over night.
 That’s pretty much the only explanation I can think of.

-Anyway, Cairngorm Coffee is also in New Town (second location in the West End) and it looks pretty adorable, so let’s add that to the list of places you need to try for me (until I get back to Edinburgh)!
+Anyway, Cairngorm Coffee is also in New Town (second location in the West End) and it looks pretty adorable, so let’s add that to the list of places you need to try for me (until I get back to these Edinburgh Cafes)!

 And if ever you see a bit of tiffin to enjoy, DO IT!
 It’s a Scottish morsel that absolutely will become your favorite!